Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ## Frequently Asked Questions

 **Q:** Is open Source Health the most important software quality concern?
 **A:** No, not necessarily (depending on your situation), *but* in our opinion OSH is typically the quality aspect that has a really high return on investment: with a relatively low amount of effort and expertise, large steps towards reducing the risk associated with open source usage can be made.
 The majority of risks can be addressed by consistently updating the libraries in use to their latest stable versions.
-Also, risks such as vulnerable libraries and licensing risks can be rather
+Also, risks such as vulnerable libraries and licensing risks can be rather impactful.
 {: .faq }

 **Q:** Why not adopt a ‘if it ain’t broke, don’t fix it’ strategy for updating libraries? (i.e. do not update unless you *have to*).